Coordinated Access

 Coordinated Access Scorecard 4.0

-The Coordinated Access Scorecard includes 15 key element areas that support communities towards implementing, sustaining and continuously improving a local Coordinated Access (CA) system.
+The Coordinated Access Scorecard includes 15 key elements that support communities towards implementing, sustaining and continuously improving a local Coordinated Access (CA) system.
 The Coordianted Access Scorecard is part of the Scorecards and Tools Workbook.
 The Scorecards and Tools Workbook 4.0 version was released November 2024.
-For an overview, see the Scorecards and Tools Workbook 4.0 Launch – to be added after Nov 21 or review the Coordinated Access Scorecard Guide below.
+For an overview, see the Scorecards and Tools Workbook 4.0 Launch – Recording and PDF or review the Coordinated Access Scorecard Guide below.

 Coordinated Access Scorecard Guide